Cryptocryxx/eraswap-backend/ENDPOINTS.md

   - URL params: `category`
   - Query params: same pagination/filtering as GET /
   - Success: 200 → `{ data: [Item], meta: {...} }`
+  - Notes: This endpoint only returns items that are not attached to an order (items with `order_id = null`).

 - **POST /**
   - Path: `/items`